shakil-rahman/SRE_Cloud_computing_AWS/README.md

 ![Diagram](img/API%20Diagram.jpg)

 ## Docker & Containers:
-### Diagram of Docker
+### Diagram of Docker (REST API):
 ![Diagram](img/docker.png)
 ### Docker
 - Containerisation platform: runs applications in isolated containers
 - Docker Hub: like github for pushing images
 - Uses microservice architecture to deploy applications
 - Benefits of Docker:
-- - Speed: It is lightweight and runs quickly
+    - Speed: It is lightweight and runs quickly
-- - Fault Isolation: Each container is isolated so a fault in one container will not affect another
+    - Fault Isolation: Each container is isolated so a fault in one container will not affect another
 - Virtualisation: takes the resources for itself (reserves the resources)
 - VM requires the hypervisor (translator) to communicate with the host OS
 - Docker communicates natively with the system kernel